A few of my improvised photos will be on show from 29th September at DINA,

 Also showing are a couple of recent digital experiments which I made in collaboration with Amy Beeston who generously used her coding skills to make my ‘simple'(!) idea work in practice – thank you, Amy!

 Thanks too to Guy Brown for his help with earlier prototypes.

 “THIS EXHIBITION shows a small number of images and digital works from an ongoing project by Mark Summers in which he photographically examines the act of improvisation.

 Improvisers are given a space and time in which they can play, with their movements creating the image.
-A camera is placed near an improviser and a photograph is made of them performing.
-The length of the improvisation is roughly determined by an exposure time, generally around four minutes.
+A static camera pmakes the image while the musician plays.
+The length of the improvisation is determined by the exposure time which, by using a pinhole camera, is around four minutes.